Stay With the Herd!

 (20 June 1999, Seattle, Washington) Scenic cliffs abound on the slopes of Mount Rainier, and falling deaths are common on the 14,411-foot dormant volcano.
 But that didn't deter one snowboarder, who declined a ranger's invitation to join a group he was escorting safely down the mountain.

-The body of the 28-year-old doctor was found beneath the waterfall two years later by Mount Rainier National Park rangers searching for missing climbers, who were rescued unhurt.
-"We knew he was gone," William's father said.
-"It would have been wonderful if he [had] remained as part of the mountain."
+The body of the 28-year-old doctor was found beneath the waterfall two years later by Mount Rainier National Park rangers searching for missing climbers (who were rescued unhurt.)
+The rangers brought William's remains down the mountain.
+"We knew he was gone," William's poor sad father said.
+"It would have been wonderful if he remained as part of the mountain."

 Submitted by: Nicholas